 Best Brokers for Beginners (UK, 2026)

-Beginner-friendly brokers with simple platforms, structured education, and clear pricing for UK traders.
+Beginner-friendly brokers with simple platforms, clear pricing and strong educational resources — covering both stock investing and CFD trading for new UK traders.

 Top Picks